Avverbi, Italian adverbs – Complete guide, Audio examples, Quiz

 Similarly, other adverbs conforming to these patterns include dolcemente (sweetly), tranquillamente (calmly), chiaramente (clearly), pazientemente (patiently), sicuramente (surely), notevolmente (remarkably) etcetera.

-We can classify the Italian avverbi in 6 main groups:
+We can classify the Italian avverbi in 6 main groups, according to their function:

 (continues …)